Arctic Cat Wildcat Fender Flares

 Anyone know of an aftermarket set of mudflaps or fender extensions?

-Eatin RzR's, Shittin Commander's, and now humiliating Maverick's
+Eatin RzR's, Shittin Commander's and humiliating Maverick's

 well if sidebysidesports has fender flares good luck finding them on their web page